 I am a doctoral candidate and pre-doctoral instructor here in the Department of History where I specialize in Modern British History, Comparative Gender History, Europe and the Modern World, and Collecting & Early Modern Globalism.
-My dissertation, "Greater Wars: Personal Experiences and Popular Cultures of Combat in Modern Britain," focuses on the British experience of the First World War in relation to earlier, imperial conflicts.
-It examines the lives of a wide variety of British men and women who directly experienced multiple wars in the late nineteenth and early twentieth centuries.
-Their stories remind us that despite the fact that World War One is most often framed as a European story, to be British at the turn of the century was to have read about, talked about, and perhaps participated in earlier imperial wars.
-By making use of individual biographies and material culture evidence, my work draws intergenerational and personal connections between the Great War and those colonial wars that came before it in order to understand how World War I’s most lasting icons – the trench, the veteran, the nurse, and the wounded soldier – may have already felt familiar to many Britons in 1914.
+My dissertation examines the lives of a wide variety of British men and women who directly experienced multiple wars in the late nineteenth and early twentieth centuries.
+The conflicts they fought in spanned geographical and chronological boundaries, taking them from South Africa to Salonica, and from Sierra Leone and Jamaica to the Western Front.
+Through the use of individual biographies and material culture evidence, my work draws intergenerational and personal connections between the Great War and those colonial wars that came before it in order to re-evaluate the relationship between war and colonization and to question what historians and the public mean when we talk about "war" and "war experience."

 I currently serve as a Pre-Doctoral Instructor and Teaching Assistant in the Department of History and have worked one-on-one with students as a Graduate Writing Tutor at the Odeggard Writing and Research Center on the UW campus.
 In 2018, I won the Thomas M Power Prizes in the Department of History for both Best Graduate Paper and for Outstanding Teaching Assistant.

-I have archival research experience at the Imperial War Museum and Tate Galleries (London), the Bodleian Library Special Collections (Oxford), and the National Archives & Library of Congress (DC).
+I have archival research experience in various institutions, including the Imperial War Museum, National Army Museum, British Library, and Tate Galleries (London), the Bodleian Library Special Collections (Oxford), and the National Archives & Library of Congress (DC).